 A woman poisons her second husband with antifreeze.
 But when the cops exhume her first husband’s corpse and discover that he died the same way, they close in on her.
 In a panic, the woman attempts to kill her own daughter.
 She forges a suicide note in her daughter’s name, in which her daughter claims responsibility for the two murdered men.

 Such villainy is so outrageous that it sounds like a movie.
-And it is a movie—Poisoned Love: The Stacey Castor Story will air on Lifetime on February 1 at 8P.
+And it is a movie—Poisoned Love: The Stacey Castor Story aired on Lifetime on February 1, 2020.
 But it’s also a true story.
 Stacey Castor was a real person.
 And she’s not the only woman to turn a murderous eye upon her husband.

-A&E Real Crime looks at some of the most notable “black widows,” and the unbelievable lengths they went to off their spouses.
+A&E True Crime looks at some of the most notable “black widows,” and the unbelievable lengths they went to off their spouses.

 Authorities first considered the death a suicide, but later became suspicious of Castor.
 They exhumed the body of her first husband, Michael Wallace, whose death five years prior at the age of 38 had initially been ruled a heart attack.
 When the autopsy on Wallace revealed that he, too, had died of Ethylene glycol poisoning (i.e. antifreeze), Castor became the prime suspect.